telerik/maui-docs/controls/segmentedcontrol/overview.md

 ---
 title: Overview
 page_title: .NET MAUI SegmentedControl Documentation - Overview
-description: "Try now the Telerik SegmentedControl for .NET MAUI displaying a list of horizontally aligned, mutually exclusive button options, which can be selected by the user."
+description: Try now the Telerik SegmentedControl for .NET MAUI displaying a list of horizontally aligned, mutually exclusive button options, which can be selected by the user.
 tags: segmentedcontrol for .net maui, .net maui, ui for .net maui, microsoft .net maui
 position: 0
 previous_url: /controls/segmentedcontrol/segmentedcontrol-overview